Can omeprazole cause low white blood cells

 When it comes to omeprazole, a medication commonly used to treat conditions such as gastroesophageal reflux disease (GERD) and ulcers, understanding the impact on white blood cells is essential.
 While omeprazole is generally well-tolerated, there have been reports of rare side effects, including a decrease in white blood cell count.

-See also Nexium or omeprazole
+See also Taking prevacid and omeprazole

 It’s important to monitor your white blood cell count regularly while taking omeprazole to ensure that your immune system remains healthy and functional.
 If you experience symptoms such as fever, sore throat, or unusual bruising or bleeding, contact your healthcare provider immediately as these could be signs of a low white blood cell count.